-Overall, we learned that student had favorable perceptions of learning were similar to previous years.
+Overall, we learned that students had favorable perceptions of learning like previous years.
 On the formative survey, instructors also perceived student achievement of LOs to be like previous years:

-- When looking at student achievement across courses, LO1 (applying leadership) was the highest rated outcome within the MA LOD program (100% of students indicated they learned to a great or moderate extent).
-Instructors also indicated that students made gains in the pursuit of this outcome (83% full student achievement). - When looking at student achievement specifically on the final artifacts in 5650, there was 79% full student achievement and 21% partial achievement.
+- When looking at student achievement across courses, LO1 (applying leadership) was the highest-rated outcome within the MA LOD program (100% of students indicated they learned to a great or moderate extent).
+Instructors rated this slightly lower than last year, but it was still rated high (70% full student achievement, 24% partial achievement). - When looking at student achievement, specifically on the final artifacts 5250, there was 50% full student achievement and 31% partial achievement.
+We did not have data from 5650 this year.